Errah is a bookwormy and logophilic writer and science & technology teacher. He often writes about scientific ideas, theories, and research.

 Eric, what a fascinating article, and I loved the photos.
 It was a very informative piece about animals I knew nothing about.
 Thanks for sharing.

-Misbah Sheikh from The World of Poets on August 24, 2021:
+Misbah Sheikh from — This Existence Is Only an Illusion on August 24, 2021:

 Eric, I'm glad that I finally caught your lovely article in my feed.
 It was an interesting and joyful read.
 Thanks for sharing about these fascinating animals.